wearecomming/lab1_calculator_base_on_tkinter/readme.md

 ## Task objectives
 Implement a scientific calculator with basic operations as well as trigonometric and power function operations.
 ## Realization ideas
+### 1 Preliminary ideas
+Implementing this calculator requires a visual interface and calculation functions.
+Python not only has its powerful computing capabilities, but also the Tkinter library can easily create visual interfaces.
+At the same time, Python is very concise, so I plan to use Python to complete this project.
+### 2 Search for information
+I use CSDN to search for the information I need
+# Design and implementation process
+The design of the calculator is divided into several parts：
+## Visual Interface
+In this section, Tkinter can quickly design the required visual interface and adjust it according to preferences
+## Interactive button logic
+Design interactive buttons.
+When a user clicks a button, a function bound to the button is triggered to input the value corresponding to the button onto the screen.
+When the user presses the equals sign, the function calculates all values.
+## Calculation logic
+Python has a powerful built-in function: eval().
+This function accepts an arithmetic expression in the form of a string and returns the value evaluated by the expression.
+This function can greatly simplify the calculation process, allowing us to only focus on designing expressions.
+However, incorrect expressions can lead to system errors.
+Therefore, we need to design possible user expressions correctly and add try-catch to prevent crashes caused by system errors.
+In addition, eval() accepts expressions in Python form, not in human form.
+For example, except for/instead of ÷, and the sine function being numpy. sin() instead of sin, it is necessary to construct expressions for eval() and expressions presented on the screen separately.
 # Code Description

 # Specific demonstration
 # Summary and possible future improvements
 # In the last